Maxim-Mazurok/google-api-typings-generator/gapi.client.androidenterprise-v1/readme.md

 await gapi.client.androidenterprise.enterprises.unenroll({ enterpriseId: "enterpriseId",  });

 /*
-Removes an entitlement to an app for a user.
+Removes an entitlement to an app for a user. **Note:** This item has been deprecated.
+New integrations cannot use this method and can refer to our new recommendations.
 */
 await gapi.client.androidenterprise.entitlements.delete({ enterpriseId: "enterpriseId", entitlementId: "entitlementId", userId: "userId",  });

 /*
-Retrieves details of an entitlement.
+Retrieves details of an entitlement. **Note:** This item has been deprecated.
+New integrations cannot use this method and can refer to our new recommendations.
 */
 await gapi.client.androidenterprise.entitlements.get({ enterpriseId: "enterpriseId", entitlementId: "entitlementId", userId: "userId",  });

 /*
 Lists all entitlements for the specified user.
-Only the ID is set.
+Only the ID is set. **Note:** This item has been deprecated.
+New integrations cannot use this method and can refer to our new recommendations.
 */
 await gapi.client.androidenterprise.entitlements.list({ enterpriseId: "enterpriseId", userId: "userId",  });

 /*
-Adds or updates an entitlement to an app for a user.
+Adds or updates an entitlement to an app for a user. **Note:** This item has been deprecated.
+New integrations cannot use this method and can refer to our new recommendations.
 */
 await gapi.client.androidenterprise.entitlements.update({ enterpriseId: "enterpriseId", entitlementId: "entitlementId", userId: "userId",  });

 /*
-Retrieves details of an enterprise's group license for a product.
+Retrieves details of an enterprise's group license for a product. **Note:** This item has been deprecated.
+New integrations cannot use this method and can refer to our new recommendations.
 */
 await gapi.client.androidenterprise.grouplicenses.get({ enterpriseId: "enterpriseId", groupLicenseId: "groupLicenseId",  });

 /*
-Retrieves IDs of all products for which the enterprise has a group license.
+Retrieves IDs of all products for which the enterprise has a group license. **Note:** This item has been deprecated.
+New integrations cannot use this method and can refer to our new recommendations.
 */
 await gapi.client.androidenterprise.grouplicenses.list({ enterpriseId: "enterpriseId",  });

 /*
-Retrieves the IDs of the users who have been granted entitlements under the license.
+Retrieves the IDs of the users who have been granted entitlements under the license. **Note:** This item has been deprecated.
+New integrations cannot use this method and can refer to our new recommendations.
 */
 await gapi.client.androidenterprise.grouplicenseusers.list({ enterpriseId: "enterpriseId", groupLicenseId: "groupLicenseId",  });